Joseph Francis Shea: Early life and education

 Shea was born September 5, 1925, and grew up in the Bronx, the eldest son in a working-class Irish Catholic family.
 His father worked as a mechanic on the New York City Subway.
 As a child, Shea had no interest in engineering; he was a good runner and hoped to become a professional athlete.
 He attended a Catholic high school and graduated when he was only sixteen.
 On graduating in 1943, Shea enlisted in the U.S. Navy and enrolled in a program that would put him through college.
 He began his studies at Dartmouth College, later moving to MIT and finally to the University of Michigan, where he would remain until he earned his doctorate in 1955.
 In 1946, he was commissioned as an ensign in the Navy and received a Bachelor of Science degree in Mathematics.
 Shea went on to earn a MSc (1950) and a Ph.D.
 (1955) in Engineering Mechanics from the University of Michigan.
-While obtaining his doctorate, Shea found the time to teach at the university and to hold down a job at Bell Labs.
+While obtaining his doctorate, Shea simultaneously taught at the university and had a job at Bell Labs.